 *For additional background: tap water in the US is generally a 7 on the pH scale (this is considered a neutral pH, but it is higher than the skin’s neutral and optimal pH which is around blow 5), and tap water in Europe is generally an 8 (which is considered alkaline).

 Why toners often fail:

-Upon moving to the US in 2001, MŪN’s Founder, Munemi Imai was shocked to learn that many people here don’t use toners at all.
+Upon moving to the US in 2001, MŪN’s Founder, Munemi Imai was shocked to learn that many people here didn’t use toners at all.
 In her home country of Japan, excluding it from your skincare routine is unthinkable.
-However, when shopping around for a toner in New York, Munemi found that all of the offerings were, in fact, intended to dry out acne prone skin and contained astringent ingredients like methanol, ethanol (sometimes also called ethyl), isopropyl and denatured alcohol (these are types of alcohol that have antiseptic and antibacterial properties, but can be very drying).
+It is estimated that about 90% of adult women incorporate a hydrating toner into their skincare routine, however, when shopping around for a toner in New York, Munemi found that all of the offerings were, in fact, intended to dry out acne prone skin and contained astringent ingredients like methanol, ethanol (sometimes also called ethyl), isopropyl, and denatured alcohol (these are types of alcohol that have antiseptic and antibacterial properties, but can be very drying).